varya/react-finland-2018/index.md

 In general, a blog as a pet project is a very nice idea.
 It is yet simple, even with all the introduced technologies the codebase it not large.
 It can be easily handled when I am making new experiments with some framework-of-the-week.
 However, there are of course drawbacks.
 This overengineering results into writing the blog instead of writing for the blog.
 And there are some soltuion specific limits.
-For example, I would be happy to use styled-components already but with current stack it is not that easy as it sounds.
+This styled-components story did not happen to me in my work project, it was super easy to start using there but not in the blog.
 Anyway, this is not the end.
 I think that I will refactor it again and again with other static generators.
 If you have ideas, please share it with me.